by Texas Homesteader ~

 Let me tell ya, it sure is refreshing on a hot Texas summer’s day!

 So it’s best to use it as part of your recipe instead of a sugar replacement.
-Here’s examples of how I do that:
+Here’s examples of how I use Stevia:

-Sweet Potato Brownie Recipe – I make Guilt-Free Brownies from sweet potatoes.
-It’s sweetened with only a tiny 1/4 cup of honey.
-So it’s a lightly sweet chocolate treat that I enjoy.
-And it’s pretty guilt free in my diet too.
+- Sweeten Gluten-Free Brownies – I make Guilt-Free Brownies from sweet potatoes.
+The brownies are sweetened with only a tiny 1/4 cup of honey.
+So it’s a lightly sweet & pretty guilt-free chocolate treat that I enjoy.

-But RancherMan has quite a sweet tooth, y’all.
-He doesn’t give a flyin’ flip about guilt-free eating!
-He prefers the brownies to have more sweetness.
+But RancherMan has quite a sweet tooth, he doesn’t give a flyin’ flip about guilt-free eating!
+He prefers the brownies to be sweeter.

-So I often add an eensie teaspoon of dried stevia powder to the brownie batter.
-It’s natural and sugar free, it’s still guilt free for us yet it pacifies his sweet tooth.
+So I often add a teaspoon of dried stevia powder to the brownie batter.
+It’s natural and sugar free, so it’s still guilt free yet pacifies his sweet tooth.

-Pumpkin Granola – RancherMan likes to snack on handfuls of my Pumpkin Granola.
-But he likes it sweet.
+- Extra Sweetness For Granola – RancherMan likes to snack on handfuls of my Pumpkin Granola.
+But he likes it sweeter.
 So I’ll usually add about a teaspoon of dry stevia powder to the wet ingredients when I’m making it for him.

-Sweetening Unflavored Yogurt – I make my own Homemade Yogurt unflavored and unsweetened.
-That way I can use my yogurt as an ingredient in my Chocolate Fudgesicles, a low-fat Substitute for Sour Cream on my baked potato or to whip up homemade Creamy Salad Dressing in about 1 minute.
+- Sweetening Plain Yogurt – I make my own Homemade Yogurt unflavored and unsweetened.
+That way I can use my yogurt as an ingredient in my Chocolate Fudgesicles, a low-fat Substitute for Sour Cream or to whip up homemade Creamy Salad Dressing.

 When I want to enjoy sweetened yogurt for breakfast I’ll typically stir in some honey, a handful of berries and maybe a sprinkling of granola.

 But remember, RancherMan has a sweet tooth.
-So I’ll section off some plain unsweeteend yogurt for him and add a small amount of powdered Stevia and maybe stir in some of my Pear Preserves.
+So I’ll section off some plain unsweeteend yogurt for him and add a small amount of powdered Stevia and maybe stir in some fruit or a tablespoon of Pear Preserves.

 He loves it that way and the texture of the preserves masks the fact that the finely-ground stevia powder doesn’t dissolve.